DavidGretzschel/TB11-StreamDeck-XL/README.md

 ## version history

+0.3 [current]
+Moved Timeline>stuff away from shift-keybindings that are needed for starting a search in the Plex.
+Moved View>Timeline to the other Timeline-related commands.

 0.2
 Somehow the wrong hotkeys got uploaded the last time.
 Had to redo a lot of the work.
 Oh well...
 This is compliant with TB 11, version 33 now.
 So a lot of the Mac-exclusive shortcuts have been purged.